What are some facts about Rookwood?

 Today, the average Rookwood artist has over 35 years experience in ceramics.

 Rookwood's rich past includes visits from such historical icons as Oscar Wilde, who visited the company in 1882.
 Rookwood hosts many tours for its collectors and civic groups every month at its Race Street Studio.

 Presently Rookwood is expanding its architectural tile market through exclusive relationships with leading tile showrooms throughout the country, developing new art pottery and creating commemorative works for local friends such as the Western Southern ATP Tennis Tournament, the Freedom Center, the Cincinnati Art Museum and Downtown Cincinnati, Inc.

 Are we the "real" Rookwood Pottery?

 Yes!
 In 2004 Dr. Arthur Townley, then-owner of Rookwood, was approached about potentially selling Rookwood.
 In 2005, a group of Cincinnati-based investors negotiated an agreement for the assets of Rookwood Pottery, including all trademarks, more than 3,000 historic molds dating back to the early 1880's and hundreds of glaze recipes and archives used by the original Rookwood Pottery Company.
-In 2011, Martin & Marilyn Wade finalize the complete purchase of this historic company.
+In 2011, Marilyn Scripps finalize the complete purchase of this historic company.

 All current Rookwood pieces carry the Rookwood trademark and year of manufacture, adhering to the century-old traditions of the original company, with a few 21st century upgrades.